Innozide® 20/12.5mg Tablets

 Rare (affects less than 1 in 1,000 people)

 - strange dreams, sleep problems

-- swollen glands, autoimmune diseases, low blood flow to your fingers and toes causing redness and pain (Raynaud’s), accumulation of fluid or other substances in the lungs (as seen on X-rays), runny or sore nose
+- autoimmune diseases, low blood flow to your fingers and toes causing redness and pain (Raynaud’s), accumulation of fluid or other substances in the lungs (as seen on X-rays), runny or sore nose

 - eosinophilic pneumonia (signs may be cough, high temperature and difficulty breathing)